franck-vmd/Boeing-777-Flightgear/README.md

 Cockpit door ---> Cabin: opening and closing no conditions, except Pedestal button next to the telephone

 Alarm All doors combined “CAUTION”, visual on the MFD and writing on UEICAS

+Pilots: No conditions

+Cockpite lighting: on OHpanel BATTERY button, Master BRIGHT turn button for instruments, STORM button and turn DOME button for Cockpite interior lighting.

+At night Bouton shot OVHD and CB as well as GLARSHIELD and PNL/FLOOD